Skill-RAG: Failure-State-Aware Retrieval Augmentation via Hidden-State Probing and Skill Routing: Experiments

-We evaluate on five open-domain QA benchmarks spanning single-hop and multi-hop reasoning.
-Three datasets—NQ \citep{kwiatkowski-etal-2019-natural}, TriviaQA \citep{joshi2017triviaqa}, and HotpotQA \citep{yang-etal-2018-hotpotqa}—serve as in-domain benchmarks, from which we sample 3,000 examples for prober training and 500 for development.
-Two multi-hop datasets—MuSiQue \citep{trivedi2022musique} and 2WikiMultiHopQA \citep{ho2020constructing}—are held out as out-of-distribution (OOD) test sets, each evaluated on 500 examples.
+We evaluate on five open-domain QA benchmarks spanning single and multi-hop reasoning.
+Three datasets (NQ \citep{kwiatkowski-etal-2019-natural}, TriviaQA \citep{joshi2017triviaqa}, and HotpotQA \citep{yang-etal-2018-hotpotqa}) serve as in-domain benchmarks, from which we sample 3,000 examples for probe training and 500 for development.
+We hold out two multi-hop datasets: MuSiQue \citep{trivedi2022musique} and 2WikiMultiHopQA \citep{ho2020constructing}, as out-of-distribution test sets, evaluating on 500 examples each.
 All methods use BM25 \citep{robertson2009probabilistic} as the retriever.

 We compare Skill-RAG against six baselines: \textbf{No Retrieval}, which generates answers from parametric knowledge alone; \textbf{Single-step RAG}, which performs one round of retrieval before generation; \textbf{FLARE} \citep{jiang2023active}, which triggers retrieval based on token-level generation uncertainty; \textbf{DRAGIN} \citep{su-etal-2024-dragin}, which determines retrieval timing via attention-based relevance signals; \textbf{Adaptive-RAG} \citep{jeong2024adaptiverag}, which routes queries to retrieval strategies of varying complexity via a trained classifier; and \textbf{Probing-RAG} \citep{baek2025probing}, which gates retrieval decisions using hidden-state probing.
-We conduct experiments using Gemma2-9B as the backbone model; results across additional model families will be reported in future work.
-All methods use 4-shot prompting and are evaluated on Exact Match (EM) and Accuracy (ACC).
+All experiments are conducted on three backbone models: Gemma2-9B, Qwen3-8B, and Llama3-8B, under 4-shot prompting.
+We report both Exact Match and Accuracy for all evaluations.